Do I apply to the PT program as a freshman?

 Of course, you also receive the advantages all BU students receive – small class sizes, personal attention, and great residence halls and campus life.

 Another benefit is that you apply for early admission, you will spend one less year in school – if you attend another institution to receive your bachelor degree and then enter the DPT program, you will have been in school one year longer than a Bellarmine student.
 Highly qualified Bellarmine undergraduate students can enter the program after all prerequisite and general education courses and a minimum of 90 semester hours.

-Finally, qualified Bellarmine students receive priority admission in the DPT program.
+Finally, qualified Bellarmine students receive preferred admission in the DPT program.